 Why Should MPs Be Paid For Disrupting Parliament?

 While craving for the exclusive indulgence of my esteemed readers, let me inform them that I am not alone in feeling so.
 This is the overwhelming opinion of majority of citizens of India.
-To top it all, even the former first person of India – the former President Pranab Mukherjee had too openly and very strongly expressed his huge seething anger over the logjam in Parliament and said that the House is not a place for dharna and disruptions which amounts to “gagging of majority” by the minority.
+To top it all, even the first person of India – former President late Pranab Mukherjee had too while he was President had openly and very strongly expressed his huge seething anger over the logjam in Parliament and said that the House is not a place for dharna and disruptions which amounts to “gagging of majority” by the minority.

-Be it noted, the Opposition leaders also observed one month of the demonetisation decision by wearing black bands and staging protests in Parliament complex.
-Speaking on ‘Electoral reforms for a stronger democracy’ on the occasion of Defence Estates lecture, the former President Dr Pranab Mukherjee said unequivocally that, “Disruption is totally unacceptable in Parliamentary system.
+Be it noted, the Opposition leaders also observed one month of the monetisation decision by wearing black bands and staging protests in Parliament complex.
+Speaking on ‘Electoral reforms for a stronger democracy’ on the occasion of Defence Estates lecture, the President Dr Pranab Mukherjee said unequivocally that, “Disruption is totally unacceptable in Parliamentary system.
 People send representatives to speak and not to sit on dharna and not to create any trouble on the floor.”
 Very rightly said and there can be no denying this!
-Why do our elected representatives fail to adhere to what Dr Pranab Mukherjee said so explicitly?

 Truth be told, why for acquiring any government job there is a proper police verification and even if one case is found registered in any police station the concerned candidate is debarred from joining any government service but for becoming an MP or MLA you can be a Phoolan Devi and murder many and still enter Parliament and term cases as “politically motivated”?
 Why MPs are not made to disclose all their assets and why their unaccounted assets not seized immediately?
 Why MPs are not made to disclose all donations they receive publicly and same is the case with political parties?
 Why they are exempted from RTI Act?

 To put things in perspective, himself a veteran Parliamentarian before becoming the President, Dr Pranab Mukherjee palpably anguished by the manner in which the winter session of Parliament has been stalled due to disruptions made no bones in saying from his inner heart that, “Disruption means you are hurt, you are gagging majority.
 Majority never participates in this disruption.
 Only minority comes to the well, shouts slogans, stop the proceedings and creates a situation in which the Chair has no option but to adjourn the House.
 This is totally unacceptable.”
-Those minority who are in Opposition and who repeatedly disrupt Parliament must seriously introspect on what the former President had said while he was in office!
+Those minority who disrupt Parliament must seriously introspect on what the President has said!
 But they care a damn and that alone explains why they repeatedly disrupt Parliament!

 For all practical purposes, it is in national interest for Parliament to function normally so that all important Bills are passed and meaningful discussion takes place in Parliament.
 But what we hear in Parliament is nothing but shouting and slanging matches except on few occasions when few members speak on serious issues and they too are frequently disrupted.
 When will this end?

-While maintaining that he was not targeting any single party or individuals, the former President Dr Pranab Mukherjee was quite forthright in saying that the responsibility of allowing Parliament to function is of everyone.
+While maintaining that he was not targeting any single party or individuals, the President was quite forthright in saying that the responsibility of allowing Parliament to function is of everyone.
 He said that, “Fact remains that this (disruption) has become a practice which should not be acceptable at all.
 Whatever be the differences, we have the opportunity to speak our mind, to speak freely and no court can interfere in what I say on the floor of the House.”
-Why can’t MPs pay heed to what the former President Dr Pranab Mukherjee had said with a heavy heart while he was in office?
+Why can’t MPs pay heed to what President Dr Pranab Mukherjee has said with a heavy heart?

-To say the least, the former President Dr Pranab Mukherjee had pointed out that even if a member is leveling an allegation against someone, no court can prosecute him because he has said so on the floor of the House.
-The former President Dr Pranab Mukherjee minced no words in making it clear to all MPs that, “This type of freedom should not be misused by causing disruption”.
+To say the least, President Dr Pranab Mukherjee pointed out that even if a member is leveling an allegation against someone, no court can prosecute him because he has said so on the floor of the House.
+President minced no words in making it clear to all MPs that, “This type of freedom should not be misused by causing disruption”.
 It is high time and now this freedom must be ended once and for all so that MPs are also held liable just like any other ordinary individual!

-What an unbeatable irony that our former President Dr Pranab Mukherjee was saying with a very heavy heart that, “Don’t disrupt Parliament.
+What an unbeatable irony that our former President late Dr Pranab Mukherjee said with a very heavy heart that, “Don’t disrupt Parliament.
 For God’s sake, do your job.”
-But Opposition is just not prepared to abide by what he is appealing them to and keep disrupting Parliament time and again.
+But Opposition is just not prepared to abide by what he is appealing them to.
 Not just this, even the Government is no less and they too want that MPs should have unfettered licence to do what they want to do and as they like to do and under no circumstances should they be punished in any manner.
-Nor should they be thrown out of Parliament nor should their salary be deducted nor should they punished in any other manner.
+Nor should they be thrown out of Parliament nor should their salary be deducted nor should they be punished in any other manner, nor should there be any educational qualifications for them nor should they be debarred even if many criminal cases are pending against them!

 For how long?

-Needless to say, if any other person does anything even slightly wrong especially those in government services they are immediately thrown out but why MPs are above all such rules and regulations?
+If any other person does anything slightly wrong especially those in government services they are immediately thrown out but why MPs are above all such rules and regulations?
 MPs must be made to pay for the disruption they cause and no salary should be given to them under any circumstances for the time they disrupt Parliament.
-No MP should be allowed to disrupt Parliament and they must be thrown out if they insist on disrupting Parliament and should be permanently barred from entering Parliament which is the highest institution of democracy if they don’t pay heed to rules and regulations!
-Their pay should also be deducted significantly if they disrupt the smooth functioning of either House of Parliament!
-This will be the best tribute that we can pay to Parliament and our democratic system of functioning in which there should be no place at all under any circumstances for disruption!
-Nothing else can be better than this!
+No MP should be allowed to disrupt Parliament and they must be thrown out if they insist on disrupting Parliament and should be permanently barred from entering Parliament which is the highest institution of democracy!
+This will be the best tribute that we can pay to Parliament!
+Nothing better than this!